 - Developing problem solving skills, on an individual level and through group work.

 - Providing an opportunity for solitude and reflection as a means of clarifying and reconsidering values and attitudes.

 - Reinforcing a long term positive attitude to the environment through enjoyable experiences.

 - Encouraging continued involvement in the resolution of environmental and social issues.

-- Please confirm your booking, by sending the required deposit and returning the signed booking form.
-(Please note: No deposit =no booking)
+- Confirm your booking, by sending the required deposit and returning the signed booking form

 - What is an EIA?